Gkicks/expense-tracker/README.md

 ### Client Goals

-- A simple application that users will want to use
+- A simple program that users will want to use
-- An application that meets the user’s needs
+- An program that meets the user’s needs
 - The user to feel their security is taken seriously

 ### Visitor Goals